PinkDiamond1/stakeboard/README.md

 For testing purposes, the Stakeboard is connected to the KILT test net Peregrine by default.
 If you wish to use a local chain for testing, you can be connect by making a copy of the `.env.example` and renaming the file to `.env`.
 Here you can change the `REACT_APP_FULL_NODE_ENDPOINT` to the new endpoint.

+`REACT_APP_FULL_NODE_ENDPOINT` also accepts a comma separated list of endpoints, in which case subsequent entries will be treated as fallback if the application fails to connect to the first in line.

 Run the following commands to install dependencies and start developing

 ```js